 Concentrate on what you can control.
 Make a list of everything you have no control over and give yourself permission to let go of those doubts.

-You’ll discover that even the strongest, most upsetting emotions pass, the trauma of these trying times will start to fade, and you’ll be able to find a way forward if you allow yourself to feel your emotions.
+You’ll discover that even the strongest, challenges most upsetting emotions pass, the trauma of these trying times will start to fade, and you’ll be able to find a way forward if you allow yourself to feel your emotions.

 You will F*ck Up on the way to Personal Growth

 Accept the fact that you are human and don’t be so tough on yourself.
 Being accountable for your actions is something but blaming yourself and speaking negatively about yourself is something completely else.
-You will f*ck up, simple as that.
-Start building a growth mentally that helps you forgive, forget and keep going.

 “A successful man is one who can lay a firm foundation with the bricks others have thrown at him”

 Moreover, you will fail and you will embarrass yourself.
 Accept it because it’s inevitable.
 Analyze your failures, study them, learn from them and most importantly grow from them.
-The most successful people in the world are the ones that weren’t afraid to fail.
-Believe in yourself and trust in your failures.

 It is imperative to master the above habits in your 20’s to progress further in your personal growth journey.
 From finding your purpose in life, accepting your flaws and recycling your pain, your personal growth journey awaits.
 Will you rise to the occasion or crumble?